Amplus2/Adscript/README.md

 ## General
 ### Expressions
-In Adscript, functions, function calls and primitive expressions are expressions.
+In Adscript, function calls and primitive expressions are expressions.

 ## Built-in functions